A story about a miraculous journey and inspiring the next generation

 Every book in the Make-A-Book project has two main themes: it’s both educational and inspirational.
 You can see a little of both in the pages below.

 Thanks to the 559 students and their parents.
 Thanks to the staff of Parker Woods Montessori; in particular, principal Whitney Simmons for her commitment to educating not only students but staff and parents, the art teacher Suzanne Nall for her artistic vision that is apparent in every illustration, PTO member and project coordinator Nuria Lopez, who’s desire to make the world a better place for our children fueled every step, dedicated parent Allyson Stone-Weil for the bookmarks and helping whenever needed, teacher Beth Schlick for organizing the celebration events, Jodi Weber for writing the grant and photos by teacher and lepidopterist Judy Ganance.
 Finally, thanks to the dozens of other volunteers that supported the project at each step.
 Hopefully, I honored everyone along the way.

-Please support the project.
+Please support the Make-A-Book Project

 We give every child a free book.
 Your support helps us keep going.
-Buy a book.